How to divide monomial by a monomial?

 \(\frac{4x^3}{2x}\) = \(2x^2\)

-Step 4: Write the first term of the quotient:
+Step 4: Write down the initial term of the quotient:

 ________________